clouddrove/code-challenge/azure/sr_devops_engineer.md

    - [https://excalidraw.com/](https://excalidraw.com/)
    - [https://www.drawio.com/](https://www.drawio.com/)
 3. Add any YAML, pipeline, or Terraform examples in relevant subfolders.
-4. Push your solution to a GitHub repo or ZIP and send the link.
+4. Push your solution to a GitHub repo and send the link.

 ---

-## ✅ Bonus
+## 💡 Notes

 - Use diagrams to visually explain traffic flow and resource layout.
 - Attach `.drawio` or `.excalidraw` design files in the repo under `/diagrams`.